-Since we get requests from plenty of you that want to make the jump into the solar industry each week, we figured it’s about time to address how that may be achieved.
-In this article, I’ll review steps you need to take if you wish to become a solar salesperson.
+We get requests from plenty of people who want to make the jump into the solar industry, so we figured it’s about time to address how that may be achieved.
+In this article, we review steps you need to take if you wish to become a solar salesperson.
 Understandably, others of you will be interested to learn how you can become a solar installer or perhaps form your own solar contracting business.
 If that’s the case, hang tight, we’ll get to that in a subsequent post.

 1. Be informed.
 Perhaps the most pressing concern of any solar hiring manager is that you, as a prospective sales employee, don’t know the ins and outs of solar.
 Meaning, you don’t know what net-metering is, how energy usage relates to system sizing, why shading considerations are so important, what the purpose of an inverter is, or measures installation crews take to prevent roof leakage.
 From their perspective, they want to spend as little time training new employees as possible, especially if you are unproven and may soon quit.